kaugm/Culture-SayonPay/README.md

 # Culture-SayonPay
 Thesis for Msc Global Strategic Management

+The .DOCX file is the final thesis\
+The .PPT file is the thesis presentation

 ### How do Individualist and Collectivist Ideals Influence Investor Say-On-Pay Votes for Companies